Meeting with Baptiste Guinaudeau

 What are Lafleur's main strengths?

 Our great strength lies in our approach to plot-based wines.
 We are between Pauillac and Pommard.
-We operate on a Burgundian scale with a Bordeaux approach where we can allow ourselves a blank page for each vintage with the freedom to play through selection.
+We operate on a Burgundian scale with a Bordeaux approach where we can allow ourselves a blank page for each vintage with the freedom to play around with the selection.

-How do you define the direction for each vintage?
+How do you choose to handle each vintage?

 We have a precise idea of where we are going a few minutes before harvesting the first grapes.
-The character of the vintage is built throughout the months in the vineyard.
-At the beginning of February, we already have an idea and we build this image of the vintage throughout the operations.
-We link what we tasted the day before to the daily decisions.
+The style of the vintage is determined throughout the months in the vineyard.
+At the beginning of February, we already have an idea and we build this image of the vintage during the winemaking stages.
+We base our daily decisions on what we tasted the previous day.

 What are your sources of inspiration as a team manager?

-Human beings inspire me on a daily basis.
-They are the key to the biggest challenges.
-I like to use the parallel of sailing where we aim for a point of arrival with a route full of unexpected events and decisions made on intuition and with reactivity.
-It is the same approach at the estate where adaptation and intuition are necessary to be able to make a good decision at the right time while keeping on course and having the reactivity and support of the team.
-At Lafleur, we are a team of 23 people and humans are the main driving force.
+People inspire me on a daily basis.
+They are the key to the biggest challenges we face.
+I like to use the parallel of sailing where we aim for a point of arrival with a route full of unexpected events and decisions made on intuition and instinct.
+It is the same approach at the estate where adaptability and intuition are necessary to be able to make a good decision at the right time while keeping on course and having the reactivity and support of the team.
+At Lafleur, we are a team of 23 people who are the main driving force.

 I hate doubt.
-Days are already busy enough, so doubt should be reserved for fundamental questions.
-For everything else, we need to talk it out to get rid of it immediately.
+Days are already busy enough, so doubt should be reserved for the important questions.
+For everything else, we need to talk it out in order to find a solution.
 This requires communication and frankness.
 Clarity, transparency and trust are essential concepts.

-Perpetual movement is the best way to stimulate the team.
-The worst moment is the waiting, for example, for the harvest.
-Furthermore, the strength of the team comes from the diversity of nationalities and profiles.
+Constant motivation is the best way to stimulate the team.
+The worst moment is waiting, for example, for the harvest.
+Furthermore, the strength of the team comes from the diversity of nationalities and personalities.
 Here, we have a third of people who are not from the wine world and not all of them are here by chance!
 That’s the most important thing.

 What are the core values?